Quantum Spin Liquids Stabilized by Disorder in Non-Kramers Pyrochlores: Extensions and limitations of the approach

 As a final check of our results, we investigate finite-size effects.
 The system sizes we can access with the current implementation of the real-space GFMT, based on exact diagonalization of Eq. \ref{eq:mf_Hamiltonian}, are modest, and we only consider $L \leq 10$.
 As shown in Fig.~\ref{fig:finite_size}, finite-size scaling follows the general expectations.
 For the distributions $P\left(\omega_0\right)$ in Fig.~\ref{fig:finite_size} (a), we observe an increase in the average spinon energy with $L$, accompanied by a decrease in the width of the distribution.
-This effect is expected: by increasing the gap, we effectively move away from the critical point and thus reduce the disorder fluctuations in the system.
+This trend is expected: as the system size increases, we reduce fluctuations, effectively moving away from the critical point and thus increasing the gap value.
 The rate of change of $P\left(\omega_0\right)$ also decreases with $L$, suggesting the convergence of the results.
 In Fig.~\ref{fig:finite_size} (b), we display the average consecutive gap ratio for $\delta h/J =0.7$ as a function of $\overline{h}$.
 As the system size increases, the spinon wavefunction delocalization becomes more apparent, but no qualitative change is observed.
 We thus conclude that our key observations are robust with respect to finite-size effects within the range of $L$ we can access.